Some computations of stable twisted homology for mapping class groups: Introduction

 \section{Introduction}

 Computing the homology of a group is a fundamental question and can be a very difficult task.
-For example, a complete understanding of all the homology groups of mapping class groups of surfaces and $3$-manifolds remains out of reach at present time: this is an active research topic (see \cite{MadsenWeiss,HatcherWahl2} for constant coefficients and \cite{harer1991third,Kawa1} for twisted coefficients).
+For example, a complete understanding of all the homology groups of mapping class groups of surfaces and $3$-manifolds remains out of reach at present time: this is an active research topic (see \cite{Harer1985,HatcherWahl2,MadsenWeiss} for constant coefficients and \cite{harer1991third,Kawa1} for twisted coefficients).

 In \cite{WahlRandal-Williams}, Randal-Williams and Wahl prove homological stability with twisted coefficients for some families of groups, including mapping class groups of surfaces and $3$-manifolds.
 They consider a set of groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ such that there exist a canonical injections $G_{n}\hookrightarrow G_{n+1}$.
-Let $\mathcal{G}$ be the groupoid with objects indexed by natural numbers and with the groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ as automorphism groups.
+Let $\mathcal{G}$ be the groupoid with objects indexed by natural numbers, with the groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ as automorphism groups and with no morphisms between distinct objects.
 We consider Quillen's bracket construction on $\mathcal{G}$ (see \cite[p.219]{graysonQuillen}), denoted by $\mathfrak{U}\mathcal{G}$, and $\mathbf{Ab}$ the category of abelian groups.
 Randal-Williams and Wahl show that for particular kinds of functors $F:\mathfrak{U}\mathcal{G}\rightarrow\mathbf{Ab}$ (namely coefficients systems of finite degree, see \cite[Section 4]{WahlRandal-Williams}), then the canonical induced maps

 are isomorphisms for $N\left(*,d\right)\leq n$ with some $N\left(*,d\right)\in\mathbb{N}$ depending on $*$ and $d$.
 The value of the homology for $n\geq N\left(*,d\right)$ is called the stable homology of the family of groups $\left\{ G_{n}\right\} _{n\in\mathbb{N}}$ and denoted by $H_{*}\left(G_{\infty},F_{\infty}\right)$.